MottiniMauro/kubernetes-autoscaling-demo/readme.md

 bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 10 --topic my-topic
 ```

-Something to note here is that in the case of kafka the numbers of partitions in the topic will limit the number of consumers we can have in the same consumer group, if we have 10 partitions we should make sure that we limit the autoscaler to 10 instances of the consumer.
+Something to note here is that in the case of kafka, the numbers of partitions in the topic will limit the number of consumers we can have in the same consumer group, if we have 10 partitions we should make sure that we limit the autoscaler to 10 instances of the consumer.

-Run the application thats going to autoscale automatically and the kafka exporter that exposed the kafka. metrics:
+Run the application thats going to autoscale automatically and the kafka exporter that exposes the kafka metrics:
 ```
 kubectl -n consumer-test create -f kafka-application.yaml kubectl -n consumer-test create -f kafka-exporter.yaml
 ```

-Now we need to run prometheus which will scrape the kafka exporting hitting its `GET /metrics` endpoint, and the prometheys adapter which exposes the prometheus metrics to the kubernetes metrics server.
-Notice that we are configuring the adapter using the values.yaml file which creates a new custom metric called kafka_consumergroup_lag and specifies the prometheus query needed to calculate it.
+Now we need to run prometheus which will scrape the kafka exporter hitting its `GET /metrics` endpoint, and the prometheus adapter which exposes the prometheus metrics to the kubernetes metrics server.
+Notice that we are configuring the adapter using the values.yaml, file which creates a new custom metric called kafka_consumergroup_lag and specifies the prometheus query needed to calculate it.
 ```
 helm install prom-demo stable/prometheus helm install prom-adapter stable/prometheus-adapter -f values.yaml